Comey firing compared to Nixon’s ‘Saturday Night Massacre’

 “This is Nixonian,” Sen. Bob Casey, D-Pa., declared on Twitter on Tuesday, calling for a “special prosecutor to continue the Trump/Russia investigation.”

-The Richard Nixon Library pushed back on the comparison on its official Twitter account Tuesday, writing: “FUN FACT: President Nixon never fired the Director of the FBI.”
+The Richard Nixon Presidential Library and Museum pushed back on the comparison on its official Twitter account Tuesday, writing: “FUN FACT: President Nixon never fired the Director of the FBI.”

+The National Archives and Records Administration later criticized the tweet in a statement, saying it “was not representative of the policies of the Library or the National Archives.”

+The National Archives added that it is “examining the training provided to employees who post to official social media channels as well as reviewing work flows and approval processes to ensure that our social media efforts engage the public in constructive conversations in line with agency policies.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.